 The Compensation Committee reviews the target annual cash bonus opportunity for the fiscal year (which is expressed as a percentage of annual base salary, prorated for any salary adjustments during the year) of each executive officer as part of its annual executive compensation review and makes adjustments after considering the factors described in "Governance of Executive Compensation Program - Compensation-Setting Process" above.
 Generally, the Compensation Committee seeks to set the target annual cash bonus opportunity so that target total cash compensation (the sum of annual base salary and annual cash bonus) is within a competitive range taking into consideration our compensation peer group, but does not target a specific percentile of our compensation peer group.
-For fiscal year 2021, the target annual cash bonus opportunity for each of our named executive officers, including our CEO, was 50% of base salary, an increase from 45% of base salary in fiscal 2020 to align more closely to the percentages reflected in the competitive market.
+For fiscal year 2022, the target annual cash bonus opportunity for each of our named executive officers, other than our CEO, was 50% of base salary, which was the same percentage as in fiscal year 2021.
+The target cash bonus for our CEO was 75% of base salary.